Chronic Cystitis – Symptoms

 What are the symptoms of Chronic Cystitis?

-In most cases although is the sole or the predominant symptom might be hardly recognized by the patient.
+In most cases although is the sole or the predominant symptom might be hardly recognised by the patient.
 This happens because the increasing frequency of urination rises slowly and gradually, so that it is almost “customary” as a normal condition.
 Thus, the 3-4 times that are normal to someone urinating throughout the day may become a lot more (e.g., 6-9 times daily), without understanding that this is a problem.
 It sure is an abnormal situation and wants attention.
-The patient suffering from chronic cystitis is specifically trying to ”get adapted” to this situation, learning to do certain actions such as,
+The patient suffering from chronic cystitis is specifically trying to ”get adapted” to this situation, learning to do certain actions such as:

-- Going to urinate before leaving home to avoid getting forced to desperately look for where to urinate while being outdoors
+- Going to urinate before leaving home to avoid getting forced to desperately look for where to urinate while being outdoors.

 Burning sensation during urination is a symptom that usually refers to what we all call urinary tract infection.
 It is often transient and perhaps relatively moderate.
 Sometimes appears all of a sudden giving us the impression that perhaps a small stone passed.
 So, if burning doesn’t stay for long, maybe we can thing that it is not something to worry about.
 We should pay attention at this ailment.
 I have encountered women who had reached in a state of intense psychosomatic disorders, due to intensity and persistence of this discomfort.
 Especially those women who had undergone multiple drug therapies to no avail.

-Turbidity urine and repulsive smell
+Turbid urine & repulsive smell

-It is a phenomenon which is often mentioned by the patients.
+It is a phenomenon which is often mentioned by the patients:

 - The simultaneous presence of a relatively strong and in many cases repellent odour of urine.

-- it denotes the chronicity of the disease
+- The chronicity of the disease.

-- that the bladder wall has suffered severe inflammation
+- That the bladder wall has suffered severe inflammation.

 Feeling sometimes very intensely the need to urinate, the patient doesn’t have the time to get to the toilet and has loss of a few drops or a much larger quantity of urine.
 It is a very aggravating symptom for the psychological balance and quality of life of the patient.
 This usually occurs in advanced cases, with great history of urinary infections.